osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 :   Set ID shift for way node bucket index in middle.
 Experts only.
 See
     documentation for details.

+\--middle-database-format=FORMAT
+:   Set the database format for the middle tables to FORMAT.
+Allowed formats
+    are **legacy** and **new**.
+The **legacy** format is the old format that will eventually be deprecated and removed but is currently still the default.
+The **new** format was introduced in version 1.9.0 and is still experimental.
+See the manual for details on these formats.
+(Only works with **\--slim**.
+In append mode osm2pgsql will automatically detect the database format, so don't use this with **-a, \--append**.)

+\--middle-with-nodes
+:   Used together with the **new** middle database format when a flat nodes
+    file is used to force storing nodes with tags in the database, too.

 # OUTPUT OPTIONS

 -O, \--output=OUTPUT